Skip to content

 RolePermissionsIdeal For

 OperatorOperational Actions.
-Can Start, Stop, Restart, and Signal processes.
-Cannot create/delete programs or manage tokens.SREs, On-call engineers, Automated Watchdogs.
+Create programs; manage notification channels; Start, Stop, Restart, and Signal processes.
+Cannot edit/delete programs, apply stack, or revoke tokens.
+Stack reads are redacted.
+Can renew own token.SREs, On-call engineers, Automated Watchdogs.

 Usage Example